lsst-sqre/sqr-107/index.md

 However this is out of scope for this document, and may be something to consider in the future and outlined in it's own technote.

+### 4.11 TAP Service Integration

+With schema management moved to Repertoire, the TAP service's role simplifies to consuming schemas and metadata.

+TAP service continues to connect to CloudSQL TAP_SCHEMA via CloudSQL proxy and the TAP service has no awareness of schema versions or how schemas are loaded.

+In terms of metadata discovery, the TAP service queries Repertoire's service discovery API for metadata URLs, specifically the datalink templates, which it then fetches from GCS using URLs provided by Repertoire.

+With this design the TAP service deployments are completely decoupled from schema updates and schema changes only require Repertoire redeployment.

 ---